openHPI/TeachingTeamGuidelines/docs/16_checklist.md

 <legend><h2>Course structure and volume guidelines</h2></legend>

 <p>&#x2705;
 The course structure has been finalized before starting with content development.

-<label><input type="checkbox" name="checkbox" value="checklist">The course is planned with 2/4/6 course weeks (see openHPI course formats) https://open.hpi.de/pages/faq#which-kind-of-course-formats-are-offered-on-openhpi-how-long-does-a-course-take</label>
+- [ ] The course is planned with 2/4/6 course weeks (see openHPI course formats) https://open.hpi.de/pages/faq#which-kind-of-course-formats-are-offered-on-openhpi-how-long-does-a-course-take

 <label><input type="checkbox" name="checkbox" value="checklist">Each week is planned with 4-8 learning units</label>